ARWL2016/ud-mongo-grider/notes/mocha.md

 3. This SO answer suggests not to use done() in promise based Mocha testing  http://stackoverflow.com/questions/39716569/nodejs-unhandledpromiserejectionwarning
 4. Use `xit` instead of `it` to tell Mocha to skip a test
 5. Use `it.only` to just run one test
+6. Note that the test output should include any console.log() statements invoked in the tested functions

 ####Mocha and Nodemon
 - We can usually call `mocha --watch` to get mocha to monitor files.
 But this doesn't play well with mongoose.